-No one is going to regularly motivate you to set and reach targets throughout the day.
+No one will regularly motivate you to set and reach daily targets.
 You have to, ultimately, do that on your own.

 There’s no one there to witness your brilliance.
 No people with whom to exchange energy.
 No team to pump each other up.

-This means that you must be highly conscious and deliberate when it comes to achieving your goals.
+This means that you must be highly conscious and deliberate when achieving your goals.

 4. Prioritize Your Tasks, then Focus on One